Supraboy981322/Basic-Discord-notification-for-100-off-GOG-and-Steam-games/README.md

-# Basic-Discord-notification-for-100-off-GOG-and-Steam-games
+# A Basic Discord bot for games that are 100% off on GOG and Steam
-A basic Shell script set for Linux that checks for games that are 100% off on GOG and Steam, then sends a Discord notification to a Discord webhook address if any are found
+I wrote this because I just felt like writing my own Shell script to recieve notifications on Discord for games that are 100% off on GOG and Steam

+When the cronjob starts it downloads the Steam and GOG web pages, then looks for keywords on the page, and sends a Discord notification to a Discord webhook address if any are found.

 ---
 # Instructions: